The best prep for the U.S. Citizenship Test.

 Why does it matter?

 Just living permanently in a country may offer you much of what you desire in life, but becoming a citizen means much more than that.
-It means that you will become a part of the country’s heritage and proclaim allegiance to its government.
+It means you are part of the country’s heritage and proclaim allegiance to its government.
 Citizenship also entitles you to many rights that are not given to non-citizens.
-Being a U.S. citizen gives you additional responsibilities, as well.
+Being a US citizen gives you additional responsibilities, as well.

 What salary can I expect?